PaulSolt/Portfolio/README.md

 ) from video and photos.
 It is a research heavy experience built on top of iNaturalist observations.
 I am using AI agents (Codex and Claude Code) to clean data sets, build custom tooling, and train multiple models to improve spider identification accuracy.
 * Built with Core ML, Create ML, Vision, SwiftUI, Swift, AVFoundation.
 * Created an image quality classifier (Good/Bad) for cleaning the blurry/grainy spider photos.
-* Create a spider detector that can distinguish spiders from every day photos.
+* Created a spider detector that can distinguish spiders from every day photos.
 * Created custom macOS tools to assist with data cleanup and ML experiments.
 * Created custom camera controls for macro insect photography (focus peaking, auto-focus, and auto-capture modes).